Esgrove/othellogame/README.md

 such as *Zig* and *Ruby*.

-In the meantime, there's probably still room to improve in the current implementations, especially in the languages that I haven't been actively using.
+In the meantime, there's probably still room to improve in the current implementations, especially in the languages that I haven't been actively using so much.

 ## Program structure